Glimesh/broadcast-box/README.md

 ![OBS Output settings example](./.github/img/outputPage.png)

-When you are ready to broadcast press `Stream Streaming` and now time to watch!
+When you are ready to broadcast press `Start Streaming` and now time to watch!

 ### Broadcasting (GStreamer, CLI)